What should you bring for a day at the beach? Use this beach day essentials list to make sure you don’t forget anything.

 Try one that is about 10 feet by 10 feet (like this one on Amazon with a 50+ sun protection rating).

 And the one-piece frame sets up in just minutes.

-On a breezy/windy beach day, you’ll really wish you had some sand bag tent weights.
+On a breezy/windy beach day, you’ll really wish you had some sand bag weights (buy them on Amazon).

 Insulated water bottle

 Aside from protecting yourself from the sun on your beach day, you’ll want to make sure you keep hydrated.

 Pack yourself plenty of cool water to drink throughout the day.